-Individuals or persons who have questions regarding the reporting procedures for genderbased misconduct may meet in person or talk by telephone with the Title IX Coordinator, to discuss the process, policies, resources, their institutional rights, as well as rights for reporting to the local authorities.
+Individuals or persons who have questions regarding the reporting procedures for gender-based misconduct may meet in person or talk by telephone with the Title IX Coordinator, to discuss the process, policies, resources, and their institutional rights, as well as rights for reporting to the local authorities.
 They may also discuss options for No Contact Orders through the College and Orders of Protection through the court system.
-When information pertaining to specific incidents of reported gender-based misconduct is shared, the Office for Gender Equity will attempt to protect the privacy of all parties involved, but is required to initiate a preliminary inquiry and determine what, if any, further actions will be taken.
+When information pertaining to specific incidents of reported gender-based misconduct is shared, the Title IX Coordinator will attempt to protect the privacy of all parties involved, but is required to initiate a preliminary inquiry and determine what, if any, further investigation is warranted.